jjolano/openps3ftp/readme.txt

 - The only include file needed in your app is <ftp/server.h> which exposes the function server_start and C struct app_status.
 These are designed to be used in a separate PPU thread.
 See main.cpp for example usage.
+- A modified libsysutil for PSL1GHT is included, and is required when compiling with the _USE_IOBUFFERS_ option.

+Users:
+- There are two builds included in a standard distribution: CEX and REX.
+  CEX is usable on (O/C)FW 3.40 to 3.55, and REX is for any CFW 3.56+.
+- CellPS3FTP and OpenPS3FTP are the same codebase for the actual FTP server.
+  The only difference is the SDK used to compile the executable.